sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **SECURITY**: Is the propierty of a system that evaluates its ability to deal with malicious actions or attacks.

-Take into account, that there is a significance difference between the concepts of safety and security, both terms account protection against a damage, but security implies a malicious or intended action to do a damage, while safete relates to an unintended situation.
+Take into account, that there is a significance difference between the concepts of safety and security, both terms account protection against a damage, but security implies a malicious or intended action to do a damage, while safety relates to an unintended situation.

 **ACCIDENT**: The event of causing/receiving damage of any kind (either directly or indirectly): equipment damage, property damage, or damage to the enviroment, and human injuries or even deaths.